 - A brief statement of professional goals related to completion of the master’s degree and/or certification as a school administrator; and

-- A letter signed by a building principal or designee indicating he or she is willing to serve as the student’s mentor and will allow the student to fulfill the practicum requirements of the program.
+- A letter signed by a building principal or designee indicating they are willing to serve as the student’s mentor and will allow the student to fulfill the practicum requirements of the program.

 Note: Requirements three and six above normally preclude the admission of international students from this program because applicants are usually employed by a Kansas K–12 public or private school district before being admitted.